Sup2point0/integrity/guides/integrals/collections/everything-anything.md

 ```

 ### Hyperbolic Trigonometry
-The hyp trig functions also form a cycle when differentiated, except the signs vanish:
+The hyp trig functions also form a cycle when differentiated, except the signs vanish.

 ```math
 \begin{align*}